vgcouso/ha-tracker/README.md

   <em>This is the GPSLogger Android screen</em>
 </div>

-The first thing you need to do is install the Home Assistant integration:
+The first thing you need to do is install the **GPSLogger integration**:
  - Go to: **"Settings &rarr; Devices and Services &rarr; Add Integration"**
  - Search for **GPSLogger**, select it.
 The **configuration screen** will open.
  - If you want to manually configure the application on your mobile, write down the information provided on this screen in a safe place.
+The **webhook** is required to configure the application on the smartphone.
  - Press **Send** button and integration will be created

 Then you can then install GPSLogger on your devices through the **F-Droid** Android app store.